-The Northern Alluvial Flat is characterized by deep, well drained to moderately well drained soils that formed in silty or loamy alluvium.
+The Western Alluvial Flat is characterized by deep, well drained to moderately well drained soils that formed in silty to loamy alluvium.
 Soil reactions range from very strongly acid to strongly acid in all horizons.
-This site occurs exclusively on better drained portions (higher positions) of narrow to broad floodplains and along stream corridors.
-Specific landforms associated with the site include natural levees, rises, and the better drained flats that often border the riverfront or levee position.
+This site occurs primarily on better drained portions (higher positions) of narrow to broad floodplains and secondarily on alluvial fans.
+Within stream and floodplain environments, specific landforms associated with the site include natural levees, rises, and the better drained flats that often border the stream-front or levee position.
 Flooding ranges from rare to frequent during winter and spring, and duration is brief to very long depending on stream and drainage basin size and flood event.
-Slopes are variable and dependent on floodplain position; dominant slopes of the flats are 0 to 2 percent but range up to 5 percent on natural levees.
+Slopes are variable and dependent on floodplain position; dominant slopes of the flats are 0 to 2 percent but range to 5 percent on natural levees.
 The native vegetation of this site is the fabled, southern bottomland hardwood forest.
 The better drainage capabilities of the soil provide an incredible medium for supporting exemplary examples of upland and lowland species co-occurring within single stands.
-Overstory components often include cherrybark oak, white oak, willow oak, water oak, Shumard's oak, swamp chestnut oak, tuliptree, American beech, American sycamore, sweetgum, sugar maple, red maple, silver maple, eastern cottonwood, hickories, elm, river birch, and green ash.
+Overstory components often include cherrybark oak, white oak, willow oak, water oak, Shumard's oak, swamp chestnut oak, tuliptree, American beech, American sycamore, sweetgum, maple, eastern cottonwood, hickories, elm, river birch, and green ash.